-When someone you love becomes an addict, you want them to quit, get better and make better choices.
+When someone you love suffers from a substance use disorder, you want them to quit, get better and make better choices.
 However, many of those without addiction don’t understand that it’s not that easy.

 Addiction is a disease and like any other disease, you can’t just cure someone.
 But many people will try because they believe that love and willpower are enough.
 It’s not.
 There are things that people do thinking they are helping their loved one, but those mistakes delay, impede and sabotage someone’s chances for recovery.